-What is excision?
+What is an excision biopsy?

 Why do skin lesions have to be excised?